 We’ll discuss traditional dental SEO in a bit.
 But first, we’ll focus on how to favorably position your dental practice in Google local search results.

 A Google My Business (GMB) listing is a great place to start for dentists who are new to SEO.

 Even if you did not consider SEO in your prior dental marketing efforts, chances are good you have at least heard of GMB and have an active listing.
 If you do not have a GMB listing, create one now.
 You will need to verify your business and optimize your listing.

 Here’s how to optimize your Google My Business listing:

-The more places your accurate contact information exists online, the stronger the location signals are for your website.
+The more places your accurate contact information exists online, the stronger the location signals are for the dental SEO of your website.
 Strong location signals will help local and traditional SEO efforts.
 Plus, your dental practice will be included in many directories that have their own brand name power and rankings, such as Citysearch and Mapquest.

 Here’s how to get started with other online listings: